LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 over 5 multiplies hitpoints of their enemies.
-Of the convenience settings, the `suspect terrain` choice is particularly interesting, because it determines not only screen display of the level map, but also whether suspect tiles are considered for auto-explore or for the `C-?` command that marks the nearest unexplored position.
+Of the convenience settings, the `suspect terrain` choice is particularly interesting, because it determines not only screen display of the level map, but also whether suspect tiles are considered for auto-explore and for the `C-?` command that marks the nearest unexplored position.

 The "lone wolf" challenge mode reduces player's starting actors to exactly